Appraisily/valuer/README.md

 A powerful API service that provides structured data from Invaluable auction listings with pagination support and configurable options.

+## Deployment

+The service is deployed at: https://valuer-dev-856401495068.us-central1.run.app

 ## Architecture Overview

 The application is built with Node.js and Express, and uses Puppeteer for browser automation.
 The core components are: